equinor/omnia-tutorial/admin/README.rst

 * Change to the runtime-environment folder and run the **create-environment.ps1** script to setup key resources.

+  * When prompted enter a password that meets Equinor guidelines (you do not need to remember this as AD login will be enabled).
+  * Creation of the data lake store might fail if the Resource Group does not exist from before and / or doesn't have a policy exception.
+In this case see the manual steps for data lake below.

 * Give the ``OMNIA - Tutorial participants`` AD group the **Reader** role on the *omnia-tutorial-common* resource group.

 * Onboarding